Planning Train Journeys in Belgium Using Natural Language

 What if you could plan your train journeys in Belgium using natural language?

-You're going on a customer visit tomorrow and you need to check the trains, look up the location, send them an e-mail...
+You're going on a customer visit tomorrow and you need to check the trains, look up the location, send an email...
 That's multiple tools you need to interact with, copy or remember information, etc.

 What if you could just do this all from one location?

-Let's take ourselves into the imaginary story of account manager Ms. Henrard who has planned a customer visit tomorrow at Flemish Textiles Group.
+Let's step into the imaginary story of an account manager, Ms. Henrard, who has planned a customer visit tomorrow at Flemish Textiles Group.
 Before we start, we connected the following tools to our AI client:

 - Our CRM with client and order information

-This list could be much longer, but for the sake of simplicity we constrained ourselves to these.
-For this we use MCP-Servers (Model Context Protocol).
+This list could be much longer, but for simplicity we constrained ourselves to these.
+For this we use MCP servers (Model Context Protocol).

 The Conversation